simplesconsultoria/s17.taskmanager/README.rst

 Life, the Universe, and Everything
 ==================================

-A package containing a Dexterity-based content type and behaviors to provide a structure for managing tasks, like `Redmine`_, but smaller and simpler.
+A package containing a Dexterity-based content type and behaviors to provide a simple structure for managing tasks.

 Features
 --------